gullerya/just-test/readme.md

 # Summary

-`just-test` is an all-JS platforms oriented test runner strongly opinionated about testing practices, libraries, frameworks and components.
+`just-test` is an all JS platforms oriented test runner strongly opinionated about testing practices, libraries, frameworks and components.

 TODO